AshfordKipleting1960/Job-market-analytics/README.md

 - Which programming languages and tools (like Python, SQL, or Power BI) pop up the most?
 - How many years of experience do employers actually ask for?
 - Where are most of these jobs located?
+- Which tools and languages are most frequently requested together ?
+- Are remote roles more common for certain skills

 ## Tech stack